Partial Nuclear Test Ban Treaty: Violations and accidents

 Declassified US documents indicate that the US may have violated the PTBT's ban on atmospheric testing in 1972 by, at the instruction of Henry Kissinger, monitoring and collecting data on French atmospheric tests over the Pacific Ocean, which may have amounted to co-operation with the French program.
 Declassified documents also indicate that the US and the UK circumvented the prescribed verification system in 1964–65 by establishing a series of additional control posts in Australia, Fiji, Mauritius, Pakistan, and South Africa.

 The 1979 Vela incident in the southern Atlantic may have been an atmospheric nuclear test in contravention of the PTBT by Israel and South Africa, both of which were parties to the treaty.

+On 8 January 1988, Colonel Chang Hsien-yi, Deputy director of National Atomic Research Institute (NARI) of Republic of China defected to the United States, and revealed its progress of nuclear weapon development, followed by the sudden death of President Chiang Ching-kuo on 13 January.
+On 20 January, David Ding, Director of Taipei Economic and Cultural Representative Office of Taipei Representative Office, met General Hau Pei-tsun, Chief of the General Staff of Republic of China Armed Forces in Taipei, and presented the U.S. reconnaissance satellite images showing a minimized nuclear explosion at the test field of NARI Jiupeng base in 1986; then demanded to respect the agreement of President Ronald Reagan and the new president Lee Teng-hui to terminate Taiwan's nuclear weapons development plan and to return 699 nuclear fuel rods back to the United States.
+Under the supervision of International Atomic Energy Agency and U.S. officials, classified data were confiscated, and the nuclear reactor was sealed.
+Following that six hydrogen material explosions and a heavy fire occurred later, it eventually took three years to complete the rods' transportation.